in Blog

 Assign ownership

-• Implementing a data strategy framework
+• Implementing the data strategy framework and aligning it with business priorities

 It’s natural to have different owners for various sections of the data since various teams need to feel some sense of data ownership.
 This helps to bring some level of accountability, especially when something goes wrong.